Plugins

 --dangerously-force-unsafe-install

-If a plugin you published on ClawHub is hidden or blocked by a registry scan, use the publisher steps in ClawHub publishing. --dangerously-force-unsafe-install only affects installs on your own machine; it does not ask ClawHub to rescan the plugin or make a blocked release public.
+If a plugin you published on ClawHub is hidden or blocked by a registry scan, use the publisher steps in ClawHub publishing. --dangerously-force-unsafe-install does not ask ClawHub to rescan the plugin or make a blocked release public.

 Hook packs and npm specs